MarcoMuellner/domaindrivenjs/docs/guide/ddd/tactical-design.md

 ### Validation with Zod

-Domainify uses Zod for validation and type enforcement:
+DomainDrivenJS uses Zod for validation and type enforcement:

 ```javascript
 // Define validation rules with Zod